-As a food company, Clif Bar & Company is working step by step to help create a healthier, more just and sustainable food system.
+Clif Bar is working step by step to help create a healthier, more just and sustainable food system.
 We are on a journey to do business in a different way—we strive to reduce our environmental footprint and improve in everything we do, from the field to the final product.
 We have put in place responsible sourcing goals, practices and policies to communicate our values and expectations for suppliers to act ethically and responsibly.

 To understand our sustainable sourcing practices, we want to share how we work with expert third parties and evaluate risks and opportunities in four areas we call our ‘CORE’ values of sustainable sourcing:

-Connect – Connect with the farmers who grow our food, and create a traceable supply chain.
+Connect with the farmers who grow our food and create a traceable supply chain.

-- Our traceability program ensures we know where our ingredients come from, and we visit select suppliers annually.
+- Our traceability program ensures we know where our ingredients come from, and we visit select suppliers and farmers annually.

-- To date, 70 percent of everything we buy is certified organic.
-We’ve purchased over 200 million pound of organic ingredients and our goal is purchase 80 percent organic and certified-sustainable ingredients by 2015.
+- To date, 76 percent of everything we buy is certified organic.
+We’ve purchased over one billion pounds of organic ingredients since 2003.

-- Our key facilities where we make our food are moving towards zero waste with a 2015 goal of 90 percent waste diversion from landfills, and
+- Our key facilities including our HQ, bakeries, and distribution centers, are working towards zero waste with a 2020 goal of 90 percent waste diversion from landfills.

 - For Clif, it all starts with getting to know our suppliers and engaging in a two-way dialogue

-- All of our suppliers go through an extensive screening process for quality ingredient selection and sustainability performance.
+- All of our suppliers go through an extensive screening process for quality ingredient selection.

 - We want people to understand our expectations and sustainable sourcing goals.